Connie B. Gay: Legacy

 In 2002, The Washington Post published a story about Connie Gay, saying that he "may be the greatest country music visionary no one's ever heard of".
 The article outlined his innovations and credited him with several firsts.
 Gay was the first person to call the genre "country music", distancing himself from the growing pejorative associations of the "hillbilly" moniker and the geographic limitations of a western identity, implied by "country and western".

 He was among the first to recognize country music's expanding audience, particularly in urban markets.
 He was the first to harness the commercial potential of country music, via radio and television broadcasting, in both local and national markets.
 He was first to broadcast a recurring country format program in a major metropolitan area (WARL in 1946), first to book a country performance into a high-class concert venue (Constitution Hall in 1947), and first to get a television network to broadcast country music programing (NBC in 1948).

-Gay also co-founded the first trade organization formed to promote a single genre of music—the Country Music Association—and was the first president of the CMA as well.
+Gay also co-founded the first trade organization formed to promote a single genre of music—the Country Music Association—and was the first president of the CMA.
 Gay was a founding member of the Country Music Foundation, instituted in Nashville, Tennessee, to operate the Country Music Hall of Fame and Museum.
 The museum is home to a commemorative plaque honoring Gay, which states that he "brought country music to the big city and made it a multi-billion dollar industry".

 Daring to dream (big)

 Music historian Charles K. Wolfe praised Gay's insight for "seeing that country music was going to develop on a number of fronts beyond just radio – that it was going to be a concert thing, a TV thing, an image-making thing.
 He had a synergistic vision of how country music was going to work in the modern age and he was exactly right."

-In 1983, Billboard quoted Connie B. Gay's candid reflection of his shared success with country music when he stated: "I didn't have an idea that country music would reach the gigantic proportions it has reached both here and internationally, on the other hand, you can dream, can't you?"
+In 1983, Billboard quoted Connie Gay's candid reflection of his shared success with country music when he stated: "I didn't have an idea that country music would reach the gigantic proportions it has reached both here and internationally.
+On the other hand, you can dream, can't you?"